badsectorlabs/ludus/docs/docs/Deployment Options/Azure.md

 Ludus has been successfully deployed on a `Standard E4bs v5 (4 vcpus, 32 GiB memory)` with NVMe disk controller and a 250GB disk.
 This instance costs ~$260/month (with disk and network costs).

+However, this configuration will only be functional for basic labs (~4 VMs).
+For anything larger, use a larger instance size.

 In order to select the NVMe disk controller, the `Security type` must be set to `Standard`.

 ![Azure VM Options](/img/deployment/azure-vm-deploy.png)